Faculty & Instructors

 - OER lessens financial pressures on students and ensures they have access to course materials.

-How do I book a workshop or find CourseLink resources for my class?
+How do I get customized support for my class?

 We can assist with incorporating writing skills and assignments into your courses.
 For a range of asynchronous materials that you can incorporate into your classes or course websites, check out our Writing Resources and Workshops page.